-Strengthen capacity of integrated health systems to deliver immunisation
+Contribute to strengthening the capacity of integrated health systems to deliver immunisation.

-Increase predictability and sustainability of financing for immunisation
+Increase the predictability of global financing and improve the sustainability of national financing for immunisation.

 GAVI's strategy is a roadmap designed to help the Alliance respond to changes in the vaccine landscape and set five-year milestones en route to fulfilling its mission.
 The 2011-2015 strategy, which takes on board lessons learnt from GAVI's first decade, is the latest in three distinct phases of GAVI activity: